DAIC-tud/docs/content/en/docs/manual/job-submission/kerberos.md

 Auks API request succeed
 ```

-* To automatically renew your ticket in Slurm’s cache until you change your NetID password, run the following on the `login1` server:
+* To automatically renew your ticket in Slurm’s cache until you change your NetID password, run the following on the `login1` node:

 ```bash
 $ install_keytab